CJMenart/MetadataRepresentationProject/axioms.md

 ### Axioms
 * Car SubClassOf conductingManeuever exactly one maneuver.
-	"A Car is always conductingManeuever exactly one manuever."
+	"A Car is always conducting exactly one manuever."

 ## General (Not Module-Specific)
 * T SubClassOf for-all hasValue only xsd:AnyValue